carmine560/trading-assistant/README.md

 and uses the following packages:

   * [pandas](https://pandas.pydata.org/) to retrieve customer margin
-    ratios and previous market data from websites
+    ratios and the previous market data from websites
   * [pywin32](https://github.com/mhammond/pywin32) to access to the
     Windows APIs
   * [Tesseract](https://tesseract-ocr.github.io/) to recognize prices